MadTofu22/madtofus-marvelous-mastermind/README.md

 1. Download or clone down the source code.
 2. Open the folder in your favorite editor.
-3. Create a Postgresql Database called 'madtofus_marvelous_mastermind'.
+3. Create a PostgreSQL Database called 'madtofus_marvelous_mastermind'.
 4. Execute the commands in the database.sql file.
 5. In a terminal navigate to the project folder.
 6. Run `npm install` in the terminal.